-In considering Mr. Downey's independence, our board of directors took into consideration his role as President of The Downey Group, Inc., which in 2015 received life insurance commissions of \$11,930 relating to insurance purchased by Busey Bank.
-The board of directors ultimately determined that Mr. Downey was "independent" as defined by NASDAQ listing standards, because such payments did not interfere with Mr. Downey's exercise of independent judgment in carrying out his responsibilities as a director.
+In considering Mr. Downey's independence, our board of directors took into consideration his role as President of The Downey Group, Inc., which in 2016 received life insurance commissions of \$27,070 relating to Busey Bank insurance coverage.
 In considering Mr. Meyer's independence, our board of directors took into consideration his role as Chairman of Midwest Television, Inc. (where Mr. Meyer's daughter is the President and a controlling stockholder), which is a 50% partner of an entity that leases property to First Busey.
-The board of directors ultimately determined Mr. Meyer is "independent" because the lease payments did not interfere with Mr. Meyer's exercise of independent judgment in carrying out his responsibilities as a director.
+The board of directors ultimately determined that both Mr. Downey and Mr. Meyer are "independent" because the life insurance payments and the lease payments, respectively, did not interfere with their exercise of independent judgment in carrying out responsibilities as a director.
 In considering Mr. Knox's independence, however, the board determined that Mr. Knox is not "independent" because of the amount of legal services that Mr. Knox's law firm provides for First Busey and related entities.
 Additionally, because of their current or past positions as executive officers of First Busey, Messrs.
 Dukeman and Lykins are not considered "independent."

-Our board of directors held six regular meetings during 2015 and three board study sessions.
+Our board of directors held six regular meetings, two special meetings, and two board study sessions during 2016.
 All of the directors attended at least 75% of the board meetings and meetings of committees of which they were members.
-Our independent directors met two times in executive session during 2015, and we expect that they will meet at least two times in executive session during 2016.
-We require all our directors to attend the Annual Meeting.
-Last year all but one of our directors then serving attended our Annual Meeting, and we expect all of our directors will attend the 2016 Annual Meeting.
+Our independent directors met three times in executive session during 2016, and we expect that they will meet at least two times in executive session during 2017.
+We require all our directors to attend the annual meeting of our stockholders.
+Last year all but one of our directors then serving attended the annual meeting, and we expect all of our directors will attend the 2017 Annual Meeting.